wp-plugins/hello-hal/readme.txt

 2. Copy the 'Hello HAL' folder into your plugins folder (wp-content/plugins/).
 3. Login into the WordPress administration area and go to the Plugins page.
 4. Locate the Hello HAL plugin and click on the activate link.
-5. That's it, look in the Admin Navigation bar for the quotes.
+5. That's it, you're finished.
+6. Look toward the top of the Wordpress admin area to see the quotes appear like a monolith spurting from the earth and suddenly there's a flashback with angry monkeys throwing bones.
+It's all just so exciting!

 == Frequently Asked Questions ==